-- 4,600+ Energy Related Companies - \$3.7 billion Clean Energy Venture Capital
+- 4,600+ Energy Related Companies - \$3.7 billion Clean Energy Venture Capital ent of the Houston region's total

-237,000+ Combined Employed
+• 237,000+ Combined Employed

 Houston Energy Corridor

 Dubbed the "Energy Capital of the World," Houston has more energy industry employees than any other U.S. metro, employing nearly a third of the nation's gas and oil workforce.
 Houston is home to 4,600 energy-related firms and is in the midst of a petrochemical construction boom with \$50 billion in projects either underway or recently completed.
 The high concentration of energy expertise offers the region a competitive advantage for the future of renewable energy, in which over \$3.7 billion in venture capital has been invested into area companies since 2010.